erlangpack/erlang-oauth/README.txt

 Calling oauth:get or oauth:post returns an HTTP response tuple, as returned from http:request/4.
-Type "make termie", or look at oauth_test:termie/0 for a working example.
+Type "make termie", or look at the oauth_termie module for a working example.
 Thanks Andy!

 Alternatively, you can use oauth_request:header/6 to generate an HTTP Authorization header, as described by http://oauth.net/core/1.0/#auth_header.